Cobot-Maker-Space/tas-art/docs/system-configuration.md

 # System configuration
 ## *Double 3* robots
+### Description
+Instructions for integration of actual *Double 3* robots into the system, such that users who log in can select from a list of robots to take control of and drive.
 ### 1. Developer mode
 All *Double 3* robots must have developer mode enabled to be configured for this project.
 This requires you to contact *Double Robotics*.